Skip to main content

 Prior to April 2018, the Ministry for Housing, Communities and Local Government (MHCLG) collected and published summary information on English local housing authorities’ activities under Part 7 of the Housing Act 1996 (as amended by the Homelessness Act 2002 and the Localism Act 2011) which places statutory duties on local housing authorities to provide assistance to people who are homeless or threatened with homelessness.

-The Ministry of Housing, Communities and Local Government introduced a Homelessness Case Level Information Classification (H-CLIC) in April 2018 to coincide with the commencement of the Homelessness Reduction Act 2017.H-CLIC will collect case level data and provide more detailed information on the causes and effects of homelessness than has been collected in the past.
-The Homelessness Reduction Act 2017 will place new legal duties on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help, irrespective of their priority need status, as long as they are eligible for assistance.
+The Ministry of Housing, Communities and Local Government introduced a Homelessness Case Level Information Classification (H-CLIC) in April 2018 to coincide with the commencement of the Homelessness Reduction Act 2017.H-CLIC collect case level data and provide more detailed information on the causes and effects of homelessness than has been collected in the past.
+The Homelessness Reduction Act 2017 place new legal duties on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help, irrespective of their priority need status, as long as they are eligible for assistance.
 The Act will amend part VII of the Housing Act 1996.

 Scotland

 The latest annual statutory homelessness statistics for Scotland (Scottish Government) are available from the Scottish Government statistics website.
 The Housing Support Services (Homelessness)(Scotland) Regulations 2012 came into force on 1st June 2013.
-These Regulations make provision in relation to the duty of Local Authorities to assess whether some persons found to be homeless or threatened with homelessness ("an applicant") need housing support services.
+These Regulations make provision in relation to the duty of local authorities to assess whether some persons found to be homeless or threatened with homelessness ("an applicant") need housing support services.
 Regulation 2 prescribes four types of housing support services which apply for the purposes of that duty.
-If a Local Authority has reason to believe that an applicant may be in need of one or more of these services, it must assess whether the applicant, or any person residing with the applicant, is in need of such support.
-If so, the Local Authority must ensure that the service is provided to the person who needs it.
+If a local authority has reason to believe that an applicant may be in need of one or more of these services, it must assess whether the applicant, or any person residing with the applicant, is in need of such support.
+If so, the local authority must ensure that the service is provided to the person who needs it.
 Data on applications and assessments are collected on a continuous case level electronic data capture system.
 Data are also collected on households in temporary accommodation at the end of each quarter as well as information on households at risk of homelessness as defined under Section 11 of the Homelessness etc. (Scotland) Act 2003.

 Northern Ireland